What is Open & Closed in Whatcom County During COVID-19

 Point Whitehorn Marine Reserve - Stairway is currently closed.
 I do not know if there is another access.

-We have three state parks here in Whatcom County and they open again on May 5th for day use.
+We have three state parks here in Whatcom County and they are open for day use.
 Please practice social distance while visiting our state parks.
 All playgrounds and camping are closed.
 A Discover Pass is required when visiting.

 So many families love to fish together and the Washington Department of Fish and Wildlife will reopen some recreational fishing and hunting in a phased approach following the state’s efforts to limit the spread of coronavirus.
 The department is asking hunters and anglers to enjoy these outdoor activities only if they can do so locally, while also practicing physical distancing.
 Below are areas to fish with families in Whatcom County.